spectram/astrospectram/content/sideprojects/organizing-a-tedx-event.md

 ---
 title: Organizing a TEDx event
-subtitle: "I write about my story organizing a TEDx event and about the theme:
+subtitle: "I write about my experience organizing a TEDx event and about the theme:
-  Breathtaking Disarray"
+  Breathtaking Disarray which was adopted from a poem that I had written in the past."
-excerpt: "I write about my story organizing a TEDx event and about the theme:
+excerpt: "I write about my experience organizing a TEDx event and about the theme:
-  Breathtaking Disarray"
+  Breathtaking Disarray which was adopted from a poem that I had written in the past."
 categories: volunteering
 date: '2022-06-05'
 slug: tedx